 - (h) The balance of money per the bank's official statement should be reconciled with CELT's cash book records weekly; the results of each reconciliation should be recorded and reported promptly to the Deputy Trust Lead (Operations) 's representative. - (i) Official monies should not be withheld for the private use of any person and personal cheques should not be cashed from official monies. - (j) The BACS process is managed by the finance team using Lloyds Commercial, the process can be completed by the approved staff as per Appendix B. - 17.2.
 The process of cheque issue is as follows: - - (a) All cheques are stored in a locked safe in a locked store, access to which is further protected by locked doors outside of normal opening times.

-Only a small stock is retrieved each time and unused stock is returned to the safe immediately after use.
-For security purposes no cheques will be pre-signed. - (b) After the cheque for payment is printed, the details are entered on the invoice certification stamp. - (c) All cheques drawn on CELT Account are crossed "account payee only": Cheques and BACS payments authorisation is as Appendix B. - (d) The invoice and order copy if applicable is attached to the cheque stub/ BACS paperwork and numerically filed/date filed for a retention period of six years plus the current year. - (e) Cheques and BACS that have been presented for payment are reconciled via the weekly bank statements.
+For security purposes no cheques will be pre-signed. - (b) After the payment information is included on the cheque, a digital scan of the cheque is taken to enable evidence to be stored on the accounting system. - (c) All cheques drawn on CELT Account are crossed "account payee only": Cheques and BACS payments authorisation is as Appendix B. - (d) Store all cheque books in a secure locked cupboard and retain for a retention period of six years plus the current year. - (e) Cheques and BACS that have been presented for payment are reconciled via the weekly bank statements.
 These are reconciled against the accounting system by the CELT Finance team.
 The reconciliation process is reviewed by the Chief Financial Officer who certifies the copy taken of the current balance.
 All paperwork is filed chronologically with the official bank statement. - 17.3.
 Cheque stationery is ordered by the Finance Team.
 Cheque stationery is reordered only when approximately 6 months of the existing stock level remains. - 17.4.
 With regard to other banking arrangements, in order to maximise interest on its account, CELT, through the Deputy Trust Lead (Operations), may transfer funds into accounts approved by the Board of Trustees.
-These are currently: - Lloyds Current Account - Lloyds High Interest Account - Fixed Term Deposit/s
+These are currently: - Lloyds Current Account - Lloyds High Interest Account - Fixed Term Deposit/s - 32day deposit account